How To Record Your Guitar?

 Adjust the Gain on the Amp

-If you don’t adjust the gain on the amp it could cause the recording sounds of your guitar to sound too light in the mix.
-You must achieve the best gain so you can get good recordings and avoid distortions.
+If you don’t adjust the gain on the amp, it could cause your guitar’s recording sounds to be too light in the mix.
+You must achieve the best gain to get good recordings and avoid distortions.
 Use reverb to add more flare during the mixdown.
-If you are going to add a stereo reverb during recording you will need a couple tracks.
+If you add a stereo reverb during recording, you will need a couple of tracks.

 How To Record Your Guitar – Use Compression

-You should definitely make use of compression because it can make the tone of the instrument sound more even.
+You should definitely use compression because it can make the instrument’s tone sound more even.
 Try implementing EQ after compression to get cleaner sounds.
-If you want a more laid back sound you can add the EQ before the compression.
+You can add the EQ before the compression if you want a more laid-back sound.

-Use a high input DI box to record a DI feed on a spare track.
-Recording a clean DI track with the amps will allow you to reprocess it later on.
-So if you aren’t really feeling the original sound you can play the track back using unique guitar effects.
+Use a high-input DI box to record a DI feed on a spare track.
+Recording a clean DI track with the amps will allow you to reprocess it later.
+So if you aren’t feeling the original sound, you can play the track back using unique guitar effects.
 You can even use both the original and the reprocessed sounds to produce an original stereo effect.